 Function can be embedded in other functions providing you a powerful way to define complex correlations.

 - Formula body text area – actual formula, allowing to manually type in/adjust the formula body

 Structure definition outlines the data structure we are going to be building the formula for.
 The structure rows must describe all columns used within the formula, there is no need to define the columns that are not used in the current formula and are part of the input for the crunch operations – reconciliation (matching) and filtering.
 Each definition row contains of the following:

 – Name – the unique name of the column within the data source.
-Please note that the names cannot contain spaces.
-If your data source columns contain spaces these need to be corrected.
+Please, note that the names cannot contain spaces.
+If your data source columns contain spaces their names need to be corrected.

 – Data type – the type of the data we are expecting to find in the column.
 This could be: